Hostaria Castello

 Top Activities

-Without a doubt a 'must-do' activity in Venice.
+• Gondola ride Without a doubt a 'must-do' activity in Venice.
 We got our gondola from San Polo and made sure that our ride was primarily 'back-canals' and not just the Grand Canal, which would have been less interesting and busier.
 Cost is around €80 for 30 minutes, which is a standard rate in Venice.

-San Michele is Venice's cemetery—a role it has played since the early 1800s, when Napoleon's occupying forces told the Venetians to start hauling their dead across the water instead of burying them all over town.
+• Island of San Michele San Michele is Venice's cemetery—a role it has played since the early 1800s, when Napoleon's occupying forces told the Venetians to start hauling their dead across the water instead of burying them all over town.
 It's a very surreal experience to visit this place.

-The canals of Venice are what separate the city from most cities in the world.
+• Kayak the canals (or walk them) The canals of Venice are what separate the city from most cities in the world.
 150 canals and 400 bridges make walking around very unique and fun to do.
 We even saw a tour that was kayaking the canals—I didn't expect this sort of action in Venice, but it's definitely my style!

 Other Attractions

-Saint Mark's Square, Bridge of Sighs, Grand Canal, Rialto Bridge
+• Sites • Saint Mark's Square, Bridge of Sighs, Grand Canal, Rialto Bridge

-Murano to see Venice's fabled glass workers
+• Other Activities • Murano to see Venice's fabled glass workers

 Gritti Palace